elastic/apm-pipeline-library/vars/README.md

 * description: Description of the GitHub status check.
 If unset then it will use the description.
 * tab: What kind of details links will be used.
 Enum type: tests, changes, artifacts, pipeline or an `<URL>`).
 Default pipeline.
 * isBlueOcean: Whether to use the BlueOcean URLs.
 Default `false`.
-* ignoreGitHubFailures: Whether to ignore when the github integration failed.
+* ignoreGitHubFailures: Whether to ignore when the GitHub integration failed.
 Default `true`.

 [Pipeline GitHub Notify Step plugin](https://plugins.jenkins.io/pipeline-githubnotify-step)